pmorie/node-documentation/README.writing_cartridges.md

 The `metadata/root_files.txt` lists the files and directories, one per line, that will be provided to the cartridge author with read/write access while the cartridge is unlocked, but only read access to the end user while the cartridge is locked.
-Any non-existant files that are included in the list will be created when the cartridge is unlocked.
+Any non-existent files that are included in the list will be created when the cartridge is unlocked.
 Any missing parent directories will be created as needed.
 The list is anchored at the gear's home directory.
 Entries ending in slash is processed as a directory.
 Entries ending in asterisk are a list of files.
-Entries ending in an other character are concidered files.
+Entries ending in an other character are considered files.
 OpenShift will not attempt to change files to directories or vice versa, and your cartridge may fail to operate if files are miscatergorized and you depend on OpenShift to create them.